-There are 94 U.S. Federal District Courts.
-Every state has at least 1 judicial district; however, more populated regions have more district courts.
+There are 94 U.S. federal district courts.
+Every state has at least one judicial district; however, more populated regions have more district courts.
 Washington, D.C., Puerto Rico, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands all have federal district courts as well.

 What is the role of the Court of Appeals for the Federal Circuit?